 I can already hear people saying “live and let live” and “to each her own” and all that, but culture and aesthetics are not comfortably separate from the rest of the social realm; they’re not meaningless, sheerly personal follies.
 They’re the thin end of the wedge of politics and philosophy.
 I’m sorry to be ornery, but as Lizzie Bennet liked to say, I speak as I find.
 And what I find is that this Cutesy Utopia is my dystopia.

 Click below.
-And if you think I’m exaggerating, click here.
+And if you think I’m exaggerating, just look at Etsy.

 “Kitsch tends to mimic the effects produced by real sensory experiences [comparesimulation/simulacra , (2)], presenting highly charged imagery, language, or music that triggers an automatic, and therefore unreflective, emotional reaction.
 Pictures of couples silhouetted against sunsets or songs with lavish, repeated crescendos elicit a conditioned response from a broad audience.
 Milan Kundera calls this key quality of kitsch the “second tear:” “Kitsch causes two tears to flow in quick succession.
 The first tear says: How nice to see the children running in the grass!
 The second tear says: How nice to be moved, together with all mankind, by children running in the grass!
 It is the second tear which makes kitsch kitsch.”
 The appeal of kitsch resides in its formula, its familiarity, and its validation of shared sensibilities.